return42/sphkerneldoc/linux_src_doc/fs/dax_c.rst

     :param pfn_t \*pfnp:
         PFN to insert for synchronous faults if fsync is required

+    :param int \*iomap_errp:
+        Storage for detailed error code in case of error

     :param const struct iomap_ops \*ops:
         Iomap ops passed from the file system